 Joint Session with MWE 2022

-SIGUL 2022 will hold a joint session with the 18th Workshop on MultiWord Expressions (MWE 2022).
-The goal is to foster future synergies that could address scientific challenges in the creation of resources, models and applications to deal with multiword expressions and related phenomena in low-resource scenarios, in accordance with one of the special topics in MWE 2022.
+SIGUL 2022 held a joint session with the 18th Workshop on MultiWord Expressions (MWE 2022).
+The goal was to foster future synergies that can address scientific challenges in the creation of resources, models and applications to deal with multiword expressions and related phenomena in low-resource scenarios, in accordance with one of the special topics in MWE 2022.